oracle/node-oracledb/doc/api.md

 Metadata of the current collection.
 See [SODA Client-Assigned Keys and Collection Metadata](#sodaclientkeys).

 This property was added in node-oracledb 3.0.
+Note in node-oracledb 3 this property is incorrectly a String.
+This will change to the documented Object type in node-oracledb 4.0.

 #### <a name="sodacollectionpropname"></a> 8.1.2 `sodaCollection.name`